Pshy0/pshy_merge/README.md

 and some TFM modules I made as well.
 **TAKE CAUTION USING THOSE SCRIPTS, THEY MAY BE VERY UNSTABLE BEFORE 1.0**

-**/!\\ Due to some issues, individual modules cannot be enabled/disabled after compilation. this should soon be fixed.**

 # TODO